Facelift New York

 To learn more about facelifts, visit medlineplus.gov.

 Dr. Miller offers patients in Manhattan the cutting-edge Micro Lift; designed to mimic the improved appearance that comes with pulled-back hair.
-The minimally invasive procedure is virtually pain-free, takes less than an hour in the office, and is performed under local anesthesia.
-Perfect for busy people not ready for a full facelift or who do not want the commitment of a long recovery.
+Also called a ponytail lift, this minimally invasive procedure is virtually pain-free, takes less than an hour in the office, and is performed under local anesthesia.
+The ponytail lift can subtly lift and open the eyes, tighten the skin, and sharpen the cheekbones.
+It's perfect for busy people who are not ready for a full facelift or who do not want the commitment of a long recovery.
 The Micro Lift is quick, safe, and requires little downtime.

 Facelift Surgery in New York City: The Exact Details